 Stormwater Challenge 2

 Engineering also had to address flow coming off of the main street thoroughfare with systems that could also accommodate existing storm drain lines and avoid trenching, while maximizing space.
-Latitude 33 and Bio Clean design teams confidently applied the Modular Wetland System Linear (MWS Linear) to solve the site’s challenges.
-The MWS Linear is an advanced stormwater biofiltration system approved by the Washington State Department of Ecology for General Use Level Designation (GULD) treatment of dissolved metals, total suspended solids and phosphorus.
+Latitude 33 and Bio Clean design teams confidently applied the MWS Linear to solve the site’s challenges.
+The MWS Linear is an advanced stormwater biofiltration system approved by the Washington State Department of Ecology for General Use Level Designation (GULD) treatment of dissolved metals, total suspended solids (TSS) and phosphorus.
 Not only is the MWS Linear a green solution, that most projects now require to help meet low impact development requirements, it’s also accredited as one of the industry’s most efficient treatment systems.